jhallen/rsa-verify/README.md

 Here is the signature verification code extracted from the Chrome OS verified boot system "vboot".
 This is convenient source code for adding RSA-based signature verification to an embedded system.
-For example, this could be used to verify a firmware update against an embedded public key before allowing the update to proceed.
+For example, this code could be used to verify a firmware update against an embedded public key before allowing the update to proceed.

 The RSA and SHA256 routines work well on small ARM microcontrollers.

-First, get and build the vboot code for its "futility" utility and compile it for Linux.
+First, get and build the Chrome OS vboot code for its "futility" utility and compile it for Linux.
 You can get it here:

 [https://chromium.googlesource.com/chromiumos/platform/vboot/+/refs/heads/master](https://chromium.googlesource.com/chromiumos/platform/vboot/+/refs/heads/master)